gatsbyjs/gatsby/packages/gatsby/src/recipes/README.md

 - **path** path to the file that should be created.
 The path is local to the root of the Node.js project (where the package.json is)
 - **content** URL to the content that should be written to the path.
 Eventually we'll support directly putting content here after some fixees to MDX.

+> Note that this content is stored in a [GitHub gist](https://gist.github.com/).
+When linking to a gist you'll want to click on the "Raw" button and copy the URL from that page.

 ## FAQ / common issues

 ### Q) My recipe is combining steps instead of running them seperately!